Sherlock Holmes (Basil Rathbone) movies in order

 The Hound of the Baskervilles (1939)

-Begin your marathon with the film that started it all: The Hound of the Baskervilles (1939).
-Directed by Sidney Lanfield and produced by 20th Century Fox, this gothic horror tale sets the perfect tone.
+Sidney Lanfield directed it, and 20th Century Fox produced it.
+This gothic horror tale sets the perfect tone.
 Picture misty moors, a cursed family, and a demonic hound.
-Rathbone and Bruce shine as Holmes and Watson, setting a high bar from the start.
-While it's a loose adaptation of Arthur Conan Doyle’s novel, it captures the essence of a classic detective film with its menace, deduction, and eerie atmosphere of Baskerville Hall.
-This is more than a beginning it's a statement.
+Rathbone and Bruce are great as Holmes and Watson, and they set a high bar from the start.
+It's a loose adaptation of Arthur Conan Doyle's novel, but it captures the essence of a classic detective film with its menace, deduction, and eerie atmosphere of Baskerville Hall.
+This is more than a beginning, it's a statement.

 The Adventures of Sherlock Holmes (1939)

 Next up is The Adventures of Sherlock Holmes (1939), also under the Fox label.
-This film takes liberties with the original stories but introduces George Zucco's iconic portrayal of Moriarty.
-The film delves into the rivalry between Holmes and his archenemy, showcasing their strategic battle of wits.
-With its Golden Age mystery cinema vibe, beautiful sets, and theatrical dialogues, it builds tension for what's to come.
+This film is a bit different from the original stories, but it gives us George Zucco's classic performance as Moriarty.
+The film looks at the rivalry between Holmes and his archenemy, showing their strategic battle of wits.
+With its classic mystery movie vibes, stunning sets, and dramatic dialog, it's setting the stage for something big.

 Sherlock Holmes and the Voice of Terror (1942)

-Fast forward to the Universal Pictures era with Sherlock Holmes and the Voice of Terror, which transports the duo to World War II.
-Yes, from Victorian murders to Nazi espionage.
-This film marks the start of the "wartime Sherlock Holmes adaptations" and surprisingly works well.
-Rathbone remains true to Holmes, even in a modern setting.
-The film loosely draws from Conan Doyle’s stories, blending detective work with WWII espionage.
-Think propaganda, secret codes, and sabotage a crossover between a Holmes mystery and a Bond prequel.
+Let's jump to the Universal Pictures era with Sherlock Holmes and the Voice of Terror, where the duo finds itself in the midst of World War II.
+Yeah, everything from Victorian murders to Nazi espionage.
+This film is the start of the "wartime Sherlock Holmes adaptations," and surprisingly, it works well.
+Rathbone stays true to Holmes, even in a modern setting.
+The film is inspired by Conan Doyle's stories, mixing detective work with WWII espionage.
+Think propaganda, secret codes, and sabotage.
+It's a crossover between a Holmes mystery and a Bond prequel.

 Sherlock Holmes and the Secret Weapon (1942)

 Holmes's wartime saga continues in Sherlock Holmes and the Secret Weapon.
 This time, it's about a brilliant inventor, a secret weapon, and a new Moriarty, played by Lionel Atwill.
-A loose reimagining of "The Adventure of the Dancing Men," it adds wartime tension.
-Fans will enjoy Holmes's disguises, with Rathbone clearly relishing the role.
-Expect cryptic messages, mysterious villains, and enough plot twists to keep you guessing.
+It's a loose take on "The Adventure of the Dancing Men" with a wartime tension added.
+Fans will enjoy Holmes's disguises, with Rathbone clearly loving the role.
+Get ready for some mysterious messages, dangerous villains, and a plot that'll keep you on your toes!

 Sherlock Holmes in Washington (1943)